archethic-foundation/archethic-docs/docs/participate/dex/05-Guide_Usage/03-farming.md

 ### Locking Periods
 When depositing your LP tokens, you can choose from the following locking periods, each with specific conditions:

-- 0 weeks: No lock period, rewards are calculated and released on an hourly basis.
 - 1 week: 7 days lock period.
 - 1 month: 30 days lock period.
 - 3 months: 90 days lock period.